 When it comes to the coast, both Kenya and Tanzania have some seriously spectacular seaside scenery.

-The best spots on the Kenyan coast include the beachside resort of Diani, the alternative enclave of Kilifi and the remote island spot of Lamu, all of which offer white sandy beaches and Indian ocean splendour.
+The best spots on the Kenyan coast include the beachside resort of Diani, the alternative enclave of Kilifi and Vipingo and the remote island spot of Lamu, all of which offer white sandy beaches and Indian ocean splendour.

 However in Tanzania, the coastal island of Zanzibar knocks it out the water with its amazing UNESCO-listed capital of Stone Town and the incredible diving opportunities in Paje, as well as beachside paradise in the north.
-Rich in Swahili culture, historic importance and stunning natural scenery, it’s hard to beat this uniquely epic destination.

 Overall therefore, when it comes to Kenya vs Tanzania in terms of non-safari things to do, I have to pick Tanzania.
 With Africa’s tallest mountain and one of the most epic islands on earth, it takes some beating!